FarzanehHassanzadeh/Property-Rental-Management-System/README.md

 4. Run the project:
    - Open the project in PyCharm and run it.
+## Implementation
+   this project is implemented with flask API which is micro backend framework and it is very flexible.
+This is also implemented woth pymongo which is a mongoBD driver for python and through that you can work with datadases.
 ## Usage
 1. After running the program, open `http://127.0.0.1:5000` in your browser and go to the `start` page.
 2. There are several buttons at the top of the page: